rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Over the last year, a lot has changed with Rocky documentation.
 This guide is meant to help contributors get familiar with our more advanced formatting options: including  admonitions, numbered lists, tables, and more.

 To be clear, a document may or may not need to contain any of these elements.
 If you feel that your document will benefit from them, then this guide should help.

+!!! note "A Note About Headings"

+    Headings are not really special formatting characters, but rather standard markdown syntax.
+They include a **single** level one heading:

+    ```
+    # This is Level one
+    ```

+    and any number of sub-heading values, levels 2 through 6:

+    ```
+    ## A Level 2 heading
+    ### A Level 3 heading
+    #### A Level 4 heading
+    ##### A Level 5 heading
+    ###### A Level 6 heading
+    ```

+    The key here is that there can be as many of the 2 through 6 headings as you want to use, but only **ONE** level 1 heading.
+While the documentation will build with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side, will **NOT** display correctly (or sometimes at all), with more than one.
+Keep this in mind when writing your documents.

 ## Admonitions